 Contact with local health department and elected officials is critical.
 Organizers should appoint a liaison person to be the key contact with these officials.
 Regular contact should be maintained throughout the planning period to share information, risk assessments, and plans.
-Furthermore, Organizer should appoint a Health Executive In-Charge (HEIC) who shall be both knowledgeable of all aspects of the Safe-to-Race Task Force recommendations and responsible for implementation of these guidelines at the facility.
+Furthermore, organizers should appoint a Health Executive In-Charge (HEIC) who shall be both knowledgeable of all aspects of these recommendations and responsible for implementation of these guidelines at the event.